openid/openid4vp_ble/main.md

 The data in the Advertisement Packet contain the prefix "OVP" indicating that the verifier is ready to accept connections for OpenID 4 VPs.
 A human readable name of the verifier is given in the next part delimited by a trailing "_".
 The rest of the data packet after the "_" contain the first 10 bytes of the public key (example: 8520f0098930a754748b) (max. available size 29 byte).

-Note: The remaining part of the public key (22 byte of X25519 ([@!RFC7748]) - example: 7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a) is being sent during the scan response.
+BLE Advertisement -  OPENID4VP, first 10 byte of X25519 ([@!RFC7748] public key (max available size 29 byte), Response to the scan will send the remaining 22 byte of X25519 (7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a) and 8 byte random nonce,

+__Note:__ The SCAN_RESP has a special service UUID.
+This is to ensure support for IOS.

-## Estabilishing Connection using QR Code
+## Estabilishing Connection using QR Code {#connection-scan-qr-ble}

 This section describes how Verifier and the Wallet can establish connection by Verifier displaying a QR Code scanned using the Wallet.